V-Sekai/manuals/decisions/20240622-process-for-testing-vsekai.md

-# Proposed: Create a process for testing V-Sekai.
+# Draft: Create a process for testing V-Sekai.

 ## The Context